Stratio/stratio-connector-decision/README.md

    > target/connector-streaming-core-0.4.0/bin/connector-streaming-core-0.4.0 stop
 ```

-## How to use Cassandra Streaming ##
+## How to use Connector Streaming ##

  1. Start [crossdata-server and then crossdata-shell](https://github.com/Stratio/crossdata).
  2. https://github.com/Stratio/crossdata
- 3. Start Cassandra Connector as it is explained before
+ 3. Start Streaming Connector as it is explained before
  4. In crossdata-shell:

     Add a datastore with this command: